karumo10/coursesel-helper/README.md

 # coursesel-helper
-A web app to assist students in UM-SJTU JI to search courses, select courses and schedule courses
+A web app to assist students in UM-SJTU JI to search courses, select courses and schedule courses.

++ React
++ React-Flow
++ Python